The Kinematic Properties of Milky Way Stellar Halo Populations: DF Samples

 \subsection{The \survey\ Samples}

-The second set of samples has physical positions which are matched to the locations of stars in the APOGEE DR16 catalogue \citep{apogeedr16}, rather than occupying a single location.
-We refer to these as the \survey\ samples.
+The second set of samples has physical positions which are matched to the locations of stars in the APOGEE DR16 \citep{apogeedr16} statistical sample, rather than occupying a single location.
+The statistical sample is, briefly, the subset of APOGEE stars which were selected randomly based on the 2MASS photometric catalogue according to the procedures outlined in \citet[][APOGEE-1]{zasowski13} and \citet[][APOGEE-2]{zasowski17}.
+We refer to these samples with positions matched to APOGEE data as the \survey\ samples.
 These samples more realistically represent modern and upcoming datasets where \textit{Gaia} data is augmented by spectroscopy, which allows for the calculation of accurate spectro-photometric parallaxes \citep[e.g.,][]{leung19b} and radial velocities for a small number of stars (compared to the broader \textit{Gaia} dataset) out to large ($\sim 20$~kpc) distances.
 Examples of these surveys include the contemporary APOGEE \cite{apogeedr16} and H3 \citep{h3} surveys, as well as the future WEAVE \citep{weave}, 4MOST \citep{4most}, DESI \citep{desi} and SDSS-V \citep{sdss5} projects.

-To generate the \survey\ sample we start with the on-sky locations, [Fe/H] and [Mg/Fe] abundances of stars in the APOGEE DR16 release \citep{apogeedr16}.
+We use this APOGEE sample to select an approximate population of halo, thin and thick disc stars, whose positions and distances are used to generate samples in our model.
+To split the APOGEE sample into halo and disc populations we apply the following selection procedure.
+We start with the on-sky locations, [Fe/H] and [Mg/Fe] abundances of stars in the APOGEE DR16 statistical sample.
 We supplement this data with accurate spectro-photometric distances derived using the Bayesian neural network framework \texttt{astroNN} \citep{leung19a,leung19b} (note these are based on \textit{Gaia} DR2 \citep{gaiadr2}).
 Our goal is to use this information to obtain a rough set of positions corresponding to three populations we seek to study: the halo, thin disc, and thick disc.

 We perform a number of cuts on the APOGEE data to ensure both quality and that the underlying stellar populations correctly reflect our model DFs.
 The cuts are as follows.
 The $\log g$ uncertainty is less than 0.1, which removes many dwarfs with poorly constrained properties.
 The relative distance uncertainty, $\sigma_{d}/d$, is less than 0.2.
 We remove fields near the Galactic bulge, which we define as those with $-20^{\circ} < \ell < 20^{\circ}$ and $|b| < 20^{\circ}$.
 We also remove any fields which contain distinct groups of stars from a globular cluster.
 We first identify which APOGEE fields contain the on-sky location of a known globular cluster from the catalogue of \citet[][ The December 2010 version]{harris96}.
 We then examine the distribution of [Fe/H] abundances and radial velocities for the stars in the field, in particular those within two tidal radii of the globular cluster location.
 Fields where there is an obvious enhancement of stars with the appropriate [Fe/H] and radial velocities near the on-sky location of the globular cluster are removed from consideration.
 Figure~\ref{fig:APOGEELocations} shows the spatial distribution of the final selection of APOGEE stars.
 Our sample spans a wide range of the Milky Way, nearly 15~kpc in each direction from the location of the Sun.